 The seashore begins south of New Smyrna and runs south to Titusville.
 It includes three beaches: Apollo Beach, a remote beach, where driving on the beach is not permitted; Playalinda, a well-known nude beach; and Klondike Beach, a true wilderness and at times, solitary 20-mile beach between Apollo Beach and Playalinda Beach, which is accessible from these beaches.

-The Flagler Beach Municipal Pier that has a lifeguard station, picnic tables and a decked restaurant, making the pier and Flagler Beach worth the hour and a half trip from Orlando.
-Crossovers to the beach that take visitors over the dunes are available at the end of every street, and are the only legal way to get to the beach.
-Cutting through the dunes is not only unsafe but destroys the vital vegetation holding the sand in place.
+The Flagler Beach Municipal Pier has a lifeguard station, picnic tables, and a decked restaurant, making the pier and Flagler Beach worth the hour-and-a-half trip from Orlando.
+Crossovers to the beach that take visitors over the dunes are available at the end of every street and are the only legal way to get to the beach.
+Cutting through the dunes is not only unsafe but also destroys the vital vegetation holding the sand in place.